By chance, in

 limited resources for defense.
 His main objective was

-not to stop the attack cold, but to slow it down long enough
+not to stop the attack cold, but rather to slow it down long enough

-to get his Panzers there and slaughter the men on the beach.
+to get his Panzers here to slaughter the men who were pinned

 Rommel knew that no tank could climb these